Flexible Nonparametric Inference for Causal Effects under the Front-Door Model: Details on causal front-door model

-Given the stated identification assumptions, $p(Y^{a_0} = y)$ can be identified as follows:
+Given the stated identification assumptions, $\p(Y^{a_0} = y)$ can be identified as follows:

-where the first equality holds by probability rules, second by factorization rules, and a combination of consistency and no direct effect assumptions, the third holds by probability rules and consistency, the fourth holds by factorization rules, consistency, and conditional ignorability, and the fifth holds by conditional ignorability and consistency.
-Thus, our target parameter $\E[Y^{a_0}]$ is identified via the following functional:
+where the first equality holds by probability rules, second by factorization rules, and a combination of consistency and no direct effect assumptions, the third holds by probability rules, the fourth holds by factorization rules, consistency, positivity, and conditional ignorability, and the fifth holds by conditional ignorability, consistency, and positivity.
+Thus, the target parameter $\E(Y^{a_0})$ is identified via the following functional: